partha-sen/tiny-router/README.md

 </dependency>
 ```

-It’s helps to dispatch various type of Kafka message to appropriate message handler.

 ## What is the need of it?
 ### Little Background

-1. #### Sync microservice state change to monolith.
+#### Sync microservice state change to monolith.

 One obvious challenge of application transformation from monolith to microservice with incremental migration release is synchronizing the systems together.

-if you enforce all write operation only with newly build microservice, but still read some read is happening from monolith, then you should publish state change events to asynchronous system and farther process it to update state of monolith application.
+If we enforce all write operations only with newly build microservice but still some read is happening from monolith then you should publish state change events to asynchronous system and further process it to update state of monolith application.

-The advantage of doing in asynchronously is to optimize performance and loose coupling of monolith API call.
-When system gets mature and completely replaced monolith, we just stop processing events.
-We don’t have to remove any dead code related to Legacy API call in our microservice.
+The advantage of doing it asynchronously is to optimize performance and enable loose coupling of monolith API call.
+When system gets mature and completely replace monolith we just stop processing events.
+We don’t have to remove any dead code related to Legacy API call in our microservices.

-2. #### How many “topic” you should create to update legacy application?
+### How many “topic” you should create to update legacy application?

 It depends on the system design.
-We can group all logically related operation and then for each group define a topic.
-In our case we have defined very few Kafka topic, each topic handle multiple type of massages.
+We can group all logically related operations and then for each group define a topic.
+In our case we have defined very few Kafka topic - each topic handling multiple type of messages and operations.

-Example: All user profile related operation we defined only one topic, and it handle operation like “update address” and “update contact” etc. and payload for address and contact are also different.
+Example: All user profile related operation are defined on only one topic and it handles operation like “update address” and “update contact” etc and payload for address and contact are different.

+Challenges with multiple types of message processing in single Kafka consumer are-

+Defining message format to accommodate all types of messages and operations.
+Handle message serialization and deserialization.
+Message conversion to the java target Type.
+Delegate message to the appropriate handler to process the message.

 ## Challenge with multiple type of message processing in single Kafka consumer are.
 1. Define message format to accommodate all type of messages and operation.